larryaasen/upgrader/README.md

 latest app version and will display the prompt at the appropriate times.

 On Android, this widget
-does nothing as there is no easy way to query the Google Play Store for metadata about an app.
+does nothing (unless using [appcast](#appcast)) as there is no easy way to query the Google Play Store for metadata about an app.
 Without the metadata, the widget cannot compare the app version with the latest Play Store version.
 It will not disrupt the widget tree and can be included in an Android without any issues.